CML 2.7 Release Notes

 API Endpoint Description

-GET /diagnostics/computes Return diagnostic information for computes.
+GET /diagnostics/computes Return diagnostic information for compute hosts.

 GET /diagnostics/labs Return diagnostic information for labs.